ravenleeblack/Seedling/README.md

 - able to write to console or terminal
 - able to read from console or terminal
 - system call instruction.
 So it can probably do alot more then I realize.
-- both instruction replaces and instruction
+- the both instruction replaces the and instruction
 - set_flag instruction replaces xor instruction
 - test instruction
 - compare instruction

-Currently working on opening, reading, and writing files.
-Still implementing and trying to figure out what all needs to be implemented.
+- add, sub, mul, div
+- fetch and addess keywords are dedicated deference and address instructions.
+- transfer for movzx
+- currently can create arrays and assembler version of enum and struct
+- prints strings
+- prints numbers

+Has enough of it being translated that it can open and write to a file.

 ## TODO LIST:
 - create a backend for Seedling that outputs binary.